valaheugen/qa-hiring-homework/README.md

 ## Homework

-The position is highly focused on automation ( around 90% ), but sometimes manual testing is inevitable - especially when trying to move things along and validate small fixes for deploys - that's why we expect candidates to be proficient in both.
+The position is highly focused on AI and automation, but sometimes manual testing is inevitable - especially when trying to move things along and validate small fixes for deploys - that's why we expect candidates to be proficient in both.
 The homework is divided into two parts:

 1. Exploratory Testing and Bug Reporting
 2. Automated Testing ( AI-assisted )